learn-co-curriculum/curriculum-team/first_day.md

   actually work on engineering this app, but you'll definitely work with it in a power-user sense!
 [Read](./tracks-batches-orgs-learn.md)
-* [ "How Can I See Which Batches Have a Lesson?"](./it-learn-batch-lesson.md) shows how to ask Learn about a given lesson / tradck relationship.
+* [ "How Can I See Which Batches Have a Lesson?"](./it-learn-batch-lesson.md) shows how to ask Learn about a given lesson / track relationship.
 This will help you get oriented quickly.
 * Make a meantingful addition to this wiki before you close out for the first day.
 Try to reach beyond grammar and spelling &mdash; resolve a mystery that